-After admission to the 5 Year BA to MAEd program, students should meet with their School of Education advisor, maintain a 3.0 undergraduate GPA and be in good standing with the College, and take the required professional education courses as part of your undergraduate studies.
-These courses MUST be taken in either Fall or Spring of your senior year.
-You cannot opt to take one during the summer after you graduate with your baccalaureate degree:
+After admission to the 5 Year BA to MAEd program, students should meet with their School of Education advisor, maintain a 3.0 undergraduate GPA, be in good standing with the university, and take the required professional education courses as part of your undergraduate studies.
+These courses MUST be taken in either fall or spring of your senior year.
+You cannot opt to take them during the summer after you graduate with your baccalaureate degree:

 - Special Education students may also take EDUC 425